brentonjackson/fruit-price-adjustor/README.md

    1. To do this, install ngrok.
    2. Then run the command `ngrok http 5000` in the **/server** folder.
 Take that http forwarding address and add it to your twilio handler.

----

 ## Credits

 Fruit-Price-Adjustor was written by Brenton Jackson and Md Reazul Islam.
 Thanks to the HackGSU organizors, mentors, and sponsors!

-\*If there is anything unclear or could be better worded, please make an issue!
+\*If there is anything unclear or could be better worded, we welcome all forms of feedback